jdavisclark/JsFormat/README.md

 [![Join the chat at https://gitter.im/jdc0589/JsFormat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/jdc0589/JsFormat?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+# LOOKING FOR A NEW MAINTAINER
+I haven't been giving JsFormat the attention it deserves lately, and I'd like to bring on someone else to help maintain the project.
+Shoot me an email if you are interested.

 ## About
 JsFormat is a javascript formatting plugin for Sublime Text 2.
 It uses [jsbeautifier](https://github.com/beautify-web/js-beautify) to format whole js or json files, or the selected portion(s).